 Length: 3 pages

-This bill was introduced on May 12, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 12, 2014, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Flake Introduces Bill to Increase Transparency, Reduce Fraud in Asbestos Settlement Trusts”

 — Sen. Jeff Flake [R-AZ, 2013-2018] (Sponsor) on May 12, 2014

 May 12, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, S. 357 (114th).

 S. 2319 (113th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.